nkarumanchi27/cicdpipeline2multibr/README.md

 # Review of the files present in this repository
- - Server.js, package.json: These are the two files implementing the application functionality.
+ - Server.js, package.json: These are the two main files implementing the application functionality.
- - Jenkinsfile : This file has various stages & steps for the build, deliver and deployment of the applicaiton.
+ - Jenkinsfile : This file has various stages & steps for the build, delivery to Docker Hub and deployment of the applicaiton.
 It also has the necessary conditions inplace to skip some of the build steps based on the Github branch.
  - Dockerfile: This file has necessary steps to create a docker image for the application.
  - deployment.yaml : This file has necessary code to create kubernetes resources ( Deployment and Servie).
  - This README.file